graphql/graphql-http/README.md

 ## Only [GraphQL over HTTP](https://graphql.github.io/graphql-over-http/)

-This is the official [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http/) reference implementation and as such follows the specification strictly without any additional features (like file uploads, @stream/@defer directives and subscriptions).
+This is the official [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http/) reference implementation and as such follows the specification strictly without any additional features (like playgrounds or GUIs, file uploads, @stream/@defer directives and subscriptions).

 Having said this, graphql-http is mostly aimed for library authors and simple server setups, where the requirements are exact to what the aforementioned spec offers.